 According to WebMD, "Greens are the No. 1 food you can eat regularly to help improve your health," says Jill Nussinow, MS, RD, a culinary educator in Northern California and the author of The Veggie Queen.
 That's because leafy vegetables are brimming with fiber along with vitamins, minerals, and plant-based substances that may help protect you from heart disease, diabetes, and perhaps even cancer.
 Even so, Americans are not eating as many vegetables each day as dietary experts recommend.

 To encourage you to put more leafy vegetables on your plate, WebMD asked Nussinow to rank the country's most widely-eaten greens from most nutritious to least.
 Here's our top 10 list: read the entire Web MD article

 Follow your doctor's orders.
-If you are taking medication that interacts with green leafy vegetables avoid eating cabbage and other green leafy vegetables.
+If you are taking medication that interacts with green leafy vegetables avoid eating Swiss Chard and other green leafy vegetables.

-If you would like to receive an email when a new article is written, click on the Subscribe button.
-The subscription is free.
+If you would like to receive an email alert when a new article is written, click on the Subscribe button.
+The subscription if free.

 *Follow YvetteCollins,PharmD on twitter @yvettecollins1